jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 **Isn't this more work for the manager conducting the review?**<br/> Yes, but it's mostly mindless work.
 Copy editing is not the same thing as creating insightful sentences from whole cloth; the manager is polishing and rearranging existing material, not creating it.
 It does certainly involve more clock time for the manager, about an hour per peer reviewer.
+But some of that time is time you were going to spend anyway reading through written feedback in order to formulate your own review.
+Copy editing subsumes that time, and is a great way to make sure you give peer feedback a thorough read.

-But the upside is that it dramatically decreases the load on peer reviewers, by a factor of 3 or more.
+The upside, of course, is that it dramatically decreases the load on peer reviewers, by a factor of 3 or more.
 That frees them up to do their actual job — which, to me, is what being a [servant leader](http://en.wikipedia.org/wiki/Servant_leadership) is all about.
 Besides, if I can't spend 3-5 hours per report per *year* as a manager to get them the best feedback I can, what am I doing?